-- (a) Matters of Discretion - (i) The duration of the temporary activity, including daily hours of operation; - (ii) The size and positioning of temporary buildings and structures; - (iii) The provisions of safe and efficient vehicular access and car parking for staff, service delivery and customers or the public; - (iv) Where appropriate, the provision of safe pedestrian entry and exit; - (v) The provision for waste collection, storage and site clean-up; - (vi) The actual and potential adverse effects on the amenity of the surrounding environment, and any measures to avoid, remedy or mitigate these effects;

-- (vii) The actual and potential adverse effects on the safety and efficiency of the road network, and any measures to avoid, remedy or mitigate these effects; and - (viii) The actual and potential adverse effects on the recreation, heritage or cultural values, and any measures to avoid, remedy or mitigate these effects.
+- (a) Matters of Discretion - (i) The duration of the temporary activity, including daily hours of operation; - (ii) The size and positioning of temporary buildings and structures; - (iii) The provisions of safe and efficient vehicular access and car parking (if this is chosen to be provided) for staff, service delivery and customers or the public; - (iv) Where appropriate, the provision of safe pedestrian entry and exit; - (v) The provision for waste collection, storage and site clean-up; - (vi) The actual and potential adverse effects on the amenity of the surrounding environment, and any measures to avoid, remedy or mitigate these effects; - (vii) The actual and potential adverse effects on the safety and efficiency of the road network, and any measures to avoid, remedy or mitigate these effects; and - (viii) The actual and potential adverse effects on the recreation, heritage or cultural values, and any measures to avoid, remedy or mitigate these effects. - (b) Conditions - (i) Submit a draft management plan demonstrating how the temporary activity avoids, remedies or mitigates adverse effects generated by the activity.

-(b) Conditions

-(i) Submit a draft management plan demonstrating how the temporary activity avoids, remedies or mitigates adverse effects generated by the activity.